radiumone-engage/r1-engage-unity/README.md

 Verify that you are building your unity project for iOS or Android.
 File > Build Settings... > Android/iOS > Switch Platform Without specifying a platform, the compiler will throw an error.

+##c.
+Attach R1ConnectPlugin script to the game object
+Attach the `R1ConnectPluginCommon.cs` to the game object where you want to receive the callbacks of earned rewards, ad closed and list of completed ads.

 #3.
 Using Connect Scripts

 All Connect functions are called off the R1ConnectPluginCommon class.